remintroy/project-quiz/README.md

 # project-quiz

-Quiz & Learning application for developers
+Quiz & Learning application for new developers